eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 attributes than it has registered for, and informs the User about the outcome of this verification.
 See [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered) for more information.
-3. The Attestation Provider, during issuance, may optionally embed a disclosure policy in the attestation.
+3. The Attestation Provider, during issuance, may optionally embedded a disclosure policy in the attestation.
 If such a policy is present for the requested attestation, the Wallet Unit evaluates the disclosure policy and informs the User about the outcome of this evaluation.
 See [Section 6.6.3.4](#6634-wallet-unit-evaluates-embedded-disclosure-policy-if-present).